 DW: We also had individual meetings during the day to address team members concerns.
 And since we interacted with the Personal Security Teams of other artists on the tour we were always in contact with them.

 KL: Venue management and venue staff were some of my ongoing contacts.
-They would offer suggestions as to how to handle venue-related issues based off of past experience.
+They would offer suggestions as to how to handle venue-related issues based on past experience.
 They knew the area of operation and how to work it, I just had to configure (or reconfigure) the environment to our needs.

 I understand outside of your core team, you used local resources in the cities the tour travelled to.
 What was your vetting process?
 How did you decide who to use?
 Considering there was such a huge learning curve, how did these individuals fit in?